NiceCharlesX/raHit/readme.txt

 This is a implementation in c++ of the code used for:
 rαHit: Achieving α-Approximation with Highest Probability under Uncertain Scoring Function

 The folder "2d-algo" contains implementations of two 2D algorithms.
+See the file "2d-algo/readme.txt" for details.

 The folder "md-algo" contains implementations of five MD algorithms.
+See the file "md-algo/readme.txt" for details.

 The folder "data" contains all used datasets.

 =============================================================